 It seems that around the early part of 1958, Tomiki started his actual research activity to develop aikido into a competitive sport with conscious decision to exclude randori technique.
 This was directly prompted by a severe criticism given that there was no competition of aikido in existence by the council of physical education department of Waseda University when Tomiki decided to set up an aikido club, at the University where he was teaching, and requested to the department of physical education council.
 At this stage, Tomiki, of course, was practicing only exercises of kata just like the way his teacher Mr. Morihei Ueshiba’s school was coaching aikido, and he did not have any definite plan to develop aikido into a competitive sport.
 At the council meeting, however, he explained the history, significance, and future of aikido, and by promising competitive aikido, be was allowed to start aikido club.
 This marked the beginning of ‘experimental stage’, and he recorded in 1969, “With devoted cooperation of the club members, through 10 years’ trials and errors, we have almost succeeded.”

-The question arise, did Tomiki changed Ueshiba’s aikido by introducing a competitive element?
+The question arises, did Tomiki change Ueshiba’s Aikido by introducing a competitive element?

-All depend on how we like to practise our aikido.
-If our purpose is focusing on “competition”, it is certainly an “alternative method” and it becomes an athletic event without one of the most important element in Ueshiba’s metod: AIKI.
+Everything depends on the way we like to practice our Aikido.
+If our aim is to emphasize “competition”, it is certainly an “alternative method” and it becomes an athletic event without the mystical elements of Morihei Ueshiba.

-Those practitioners who studied the non-competitive method of Tomiki’s Aikido, will remember Senta Yamada, Tsuneo Miyake or Takeshi Inoue.
-They taught us the original Tomiki Aikido, a method to improve aikido by adding some judo elements and can be seen as a “complementary method”.
+Practitioners who studied the uncompetitive method of Tomiki’s Aikido, will remember Senta Yamada, Tsunako Miyake or Takeshi Inoue.
+They taught us the original Tomiki Aikido, a method to improve Aikido by adding some judo elements and can be seen as a “complementary method”.

 Is simplified really simplified?